ifeanyiih/alx-system_engineering-devops/0x1A-application_server/README.md

 - Your Bash script must pass Shellcheck (version 0.3.7-5~ubuntu16.04.1 via apt-get) without any error
 - The first line of all your Bash scripts should be exactly #!/usr/bin/env bash
 - The second line of all your Bash scripts should be a comment explaining what is the script doing

+## Gunicorn
+To bind Gunicorn to different ports for different applications, you'll need to create two systemd services for both of them.